areitan/PocketMonster/README.md

 ### index.html and randomizedresults.html

 1. We added id's to the inputs and other areas of the ```HTML``` we wanted our ```.js``` file to interact with.
-2. We added Zurb Foundation classes to structure our page
+2. We added Zurb Foundation classes to structure our page.
 3. Foundation had a building block template we used to create the translucent effect on the option boxes and the last monster encountered section.